nadiarichards/word-count-challenge/README.md

 Premise: The word count app can be a writer's best friend.
 One can quickly upload their file to get a number of useful metrics.

 I have written code in Python first, please see my ["py" folder](https://github.com/nadiarichards/word-count-challenge/tree/main/py).
-In Python I have prmarily used RegEx and NLTK Tokenizer.
+In Python I have primarily used RegEx and NLTK Tokenizer.
 Python code includes the following:

 * Classic Word Count
 * Unique Word Count (currently set to show words repeated over 5 times to minimize the output)